StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 Note:

-Please use specified key columns and specified value ranges for partitioning.
+Use specified key columns and specified value ranges for partitioning.

-- Partition name only supports [A-z0-9_]
+- Partition name can contain only letters (A-z) and digits (0-9).
 - Columns in Range partition only support the following types: TINYINT, SAMLLINT, INT, BIGINT, LARGEINT, DATE, and DATETIME.
 - Partitions are left closed and right open.
 The left boundary of the first partition is of minimum value.
 - NULL value is stored only in partitions that contain minimum values.
 When the partition containing the minimum value is deleted, NULL values can no longer be imported.